Deuque/overlay_tooltip/README.md

 ### Setup

 **1.** First of all, create a `TooltipController`.
-This should be created for every screen where tooltip is to be shown as it handles operations like starting, dismissing, moving to next/previous tooltips etc.
+This should be created for every screen where tooltip is to be shown as it handles operations like starting, dismissing, moving to next/previous and pausing tooltips etc.
 ```dart
 final TooltipController _controller = TooltipController();
 ```